TF2Stadium/Bilious/README.md

 # Bilious

 Part of the [TF2Stadium](https://github.com/TF2Stadium) project.
-It is a server for organizing and controlling fast paced TF2 tournaments.
+It is a backend API server to gradually take over some of [Helen](https://github.com/TF2Stadium/Helen)'s duties, and also support future features.

 ## Setup